deepakdk18/New-project/README.md

 5. Implementing Secure Connections with CloudFront: To ensure secure access to our web application, we'll deploy CloudFront as a content delivery network (CDN).
 We'll configure CloudFront to serve our S3 content securely over HTTPS, providing encryption in transit and improving the performance of our application.

-I look forward to applying these skills to future projects and exploring more AWS capabilities.